Catalytic Combustor FAQ

 WHAT ASSURANCE DO I HAVE THE CATALYTIC COMBUSTOR WILL LAST IN MY E.P.A.
 CERTIFIED STOVE?

-Applied Ceramics also offers special prorated prices on the converter for the 4th, 5th and 6th years of the stove's life if ever needed.
+Midwest Hearth offers a 5 year prorated warranty.
 We couldn't make this offer, if we had doubts about the longevity of the unit.

 TIPS FOR INSTALLING A CATALYTIC WOODSTOVE